ReflectionHLE/ReflectionHLE/README-ORIG.md

 ### EGA/CGA Version

-Version 1.00 can be built for either EGA or CGA by changing b constant.
+Version 1.00 can be built for either EGA or CGA by changing a constant.
 All later versions are specific to one mode.
 The constant is `GRMODE` in ID_HEADS.H and ID_ASM.EQU.
 Finally ensure that the proper static data files are being linked.
 KDREDICT.OBJ/KDREHEAD.OBJ for EGA and KDRCDICT.OBJ/KDRCHEAD.OBJ for CGA.

 ## Revision History